Liberia: Anti-government protest postponed for security reasons | DW | 30.12.2019

 Under international pressure, Council of Patriots (COP) Chairman Henry P. Costa agreed to reschedule the widely publicized December 30 protest over President George Weah's handling of the economic crisis to January 6.

 Costa, a radio show host and critic of President George Weah, had previously rejected calls by the international community to suspend the demonstrations.
-Costa told reporters that the rally had been called off after the government said it would not be able to provide security, and after international observers recommended a postponement.
+Costa told reporters that the rally had been postponed for a week after the government said it would not be able to provide security, and after international observers recommended a postponement.

 On Friday, the Economic Community of West African States (ECOWAS) and the UN's office in West Africa and the Sahel (UNOWAS) issued a joint statement exhorting "all parties to work towards calling off this imminent protest in the general interest of Liberia and the sub-region."
 The international community was also worried about the creation of a group calling itself the Independent Council of Patriots, which had announced pro-government counter-protests for today, increasing the threat of violence.